F-Clement/product-marketers/README.md

 ## Credits
+- Deployement

+Thanks to Code Institute for directions on deployment.

 - Media

 We have no images on the application.
 However all images on the readme file itself are screenshots demonstrating different features of the application.
+We also have a screenshot of the PEP8 CI Linther Test.

 - Code

  The idea to improve sales this way is original and not copied from anywhere.
 However it is many thanks to code institute "Love Sandwiches" project that we could better understand how to validate data, give feedback if it is invalid before processing.

+ A lot of free content on the internet with [Stack Overflow](https://stackoverflow.com/) being my favourite.

+Many thanks to my mentor and the CI Slack Channel for support.